International Day of Action for Rivers

 River Action UK

 River Action is on a mission "to rescue Britain’s rivers by raising awareness of river pollution and applying pressure on industrial and agricultural producers, water companies, and other polluters. " It wants them to take more responsibility for putting right the adverse environmental impact their supply chains are having on our rivers' health.
+They have lots of ways you can help, including a page called Rescue your River.
 Find out more about their campaigns here.

 Find out about their Charter for Rivers Campaign here.